schance995/hackhealth/README.md

-# Unity-echoAR-demo-COVID19
+# Yale COVID-19 Statistics AR
-Simple COVID-19 spread visualizer demo with Unity and echoAR.
+COVID-19 data visualizer for Yale University statistics using Unity and EchoAR Our project is an extension of a sample EchoAR Unity project

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).